 The New York State Health Department defines ILI as a fever greater than or equal to 100 degrees AND a cough and/or sore throat.
-Please notify the office when calling in your child absent if he/she has ILI symptoms.
-In keeping with New York State Health Department recommendations, your child is not permitted in school or is to be sent home from school if he/she has a temperature 100 degrees or more.
-It is further recommended that he/she not be permitted to return to school until he/she is fever free without the use of medication for 24 hours.
+Please notify attendance when calling in your child absent if they have ILI symptoms.
+In keeping with New York State Health Department recommendations, your child is not permitted in school or is to be sent home from school if they have a temperature of 100 degrees or more.
+It is further recommended that they are not be permitted to return to school until fever free without the use of medication for 24 hours.

-If your child has a contagious or infectious disease such as chicken pox, measles, German measles, mumps, they will be unable to attend, unless there is a written
+If your child has a contagious or infectious disease such as chicken pox, measles, German measles, mumps, they will be unable to attend, unless there is a written statement from your doctor stating that the student is physically able to return to school.
+A written statement from the doctor is required for the following conditions: Encephalitis, Meningitis, Infectious Hepatitis, surgical procedures and fractures.
+This note must accompany the child when returning to school.